What is it?

 Reverse or prevent the signs of ageing

 However, since retinal is stronger than retinol, it is best suited to those who are used to retinol and want to level up.
-If you are a first-time vitamin A user, you might want to opt for retinol itself or a gentler derivative such as adapalene.
+If you are a first-time vitamin A user, you might want to opt for retinol itself or a gentler derivative such as hydroxypinacolone retinoate (HPR).

 There is no specific age at which you should start using a retinoid – this depends on your skin concerns and sensitivity.
-If you are a new to retinoids, it is normal to experience redness, dryness, flaking skin and general irritation.
-However, if your skin feels tight, very irritated or your regular moisturiser begins to sting, you should give the product a break and focus on applying nourishing products until your skin feels back to normal.
-As always, it is best to introduce any vitamin A product into your routine gradually.
+If you are new to retinoids, you may have heard that you should expect to experience redness, dryness, flaking skin and general irritation.
+However, scientific advances in recent years have led to more sophisticated products that reduce reactions dramatically.
+If your skin feels tight, very irritated or your regular moisturiser begins to sting, you should give the product a break and focus on applying nourishing products until your skin feels back to normal.
+As always, it is best to introduce any vitamin A product to your routine slowly.

 When should you use it?

 It is always best to use any retinoid in the evening, as they can sensitise the skin and leave it more susceptible to sun damage.
 Retinoids are most effective when used directly after cleansing and for maximum efficacy, it is best to wait up to 20 minutes before applying your next product.
 Always follow up with SPF 30 or 50 in the morning.